assunaueny-rodrigues/Digital-Pokemon-Front-End/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

+# Before executing the project, run one of the following commands

+npm install or yarn install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.